 Glaubinger Entrepreneurship Scholarships

-Entrepreneurship is a lifetime commitment for Larry Glaubinger.
-The 1949 IU accounting graduate has been giving back to his alma mater through scholarships, professorships, and service for many years.
+Entrepreneurship was a lifetime commitment for the late Larry Glaubinger.
+The 1949 IU accounting graduate gave back to his alma mater through scholarships, professorships, and service for many years.

 Glaubinger started Channel Textiles as an entrepreneurial venture, sold it, then later bought Stern & Stern Industries, Inc., a world leader in the manufacture of exotic industrial textiles.
 Astronauts in the U.S. space program wore one fabric; another is used in the manufacture of air safety bags.